itsmesonia/colt-webdevbootcamp-notes/README.md

 We can do all sorts of animations and cool effects with transformations.

-# Responsive CSS & Flexbox
+# Section 10: Responsive CSS & Flexbox

 It's really useful for laying out elements and adding space or sharing space, distributing space to make a webpage.